CIS565-Fall-2013/Project5-WebGL/README.md

 * Orbiting Moon with texture mapping and bump mapping
 * Skybox around the entire scene

-Below is the links to the live demo:
+Click the link below for a live demo:

 * [Globe](http://mikeychen.net/WebGL/Globe/frag_globe.html)